lbuk/portfolio-website/_portfolio/SubdivisionVectors.markdown

 img: /img/numbers.png
 ---

-Building subdivision is highly volumetric, making the creation of structured, machine-readable data on subdivision by floor a challenge for urban planners.
+Building subdivision is highly volumetric, making the creation of structured, machine-readable data on subdivision by floor a challenge for urban planners and researchers.

 A solution to this problem is to record subdivision by floor using a simple and machine-readable data structure consisting of a list of numbers.
 Each number represents the floor of a building.
 The encoding of the numbers illustrates whether subdivision has occurred on a floor or alternatively the number of homes added or removed as a result of subdivision.
 The list of numbers can be added to datasets as a new, structured variable on subdivision by floor.